-Antiretrovirals have the capability of both treating HIV infection in an individual and preventing the transmission of the virus to another.
-Numerous studies have demonstrated that when a person living with HIV uses antiretroviral therapy to achieve and maintain a durably undetectable level of virus, he or she has effectively no risk of sexually transmitting HIV.
-For HIV-negative people, taking a single pill daily as pre-exposure prophylaxis, or PrEP, can reduce the risk of acquiring HIV by more than 90 percent.
-Emergency post-exposure prophylaxis, or PEP, can prevent HIV from establishing itself in the body if begun within three days of exposure and taken for an additional 28 days.
+For HIV-negative people at risk for HIV, taking a single pill daily as pre-exposure prophylaxis, or PrEP, can reduce the risk of acquiring HIV by 99%.
+Emergency post-exposure prophylaxis, or PEP, also can prevent HIV from becoming established in the body if begun within three days of exposure and taken for an additional 28 days.

 NIAID conducts and supports research — at NIH, throughout the United States, and worldwide — to study the causes of infectious and immune-mediated diseases, and to develop better means of preventing, diagnosing and treating these illnesses.
 News releases, fact sheets and other NIAID-related materials are available on the NIAID website.

 The Office of AIDS Research (OAR) coordinates the NIH HIV research investment across all 27 Institutes and Centers.
 More information on OAR is available on the OAR website.